Fungal Nail Infection / Onychomycosis

 Underlying fungal infections of the skin including athletes foot or tinea pedis

-Walking barefoot in communal areas such as locker rooms, swimming pools, and public showers
+Walking barefoot in communal areas like gyms, locker rooms, swimming pools, or public showers

 Cross-contamination with items that have been in contact with other fungal nails including nail polish

-Wearing tight-fitting shoes or socks that restrict ventilation and create a warm, humid environment
+Wearing tight-fitting, enclosed shoes or socks that restrict ventilation and creates a warm, moist environment

-Having a weakened immune system due to conditions such as diabetes, HIV/AIDS, or autoimmune disorders
+Having a weakened immune system or chronic health conditions such as diabetes, HIV/AIDS, or autoimmune disorders

 Aging, as nails tend to become thicker and more brittle with age, making them more susceptible to fungal infections

 The symptoms of fungal nail infection can vary depending on the severity of the infection and the type of fungus involved.
-Common symptoms may include:
+Common signs may include:

 Thickened, discolored, or brittle nails